kchavez05/boulder-co-health/README.md

 ## Background

 Members of the group have worked in the restaurant industry and have experience with the inspection process.
-We thought it would be interesting ot build a model to test the relationship between a restaurant's health inspection score and its customer rating on Google.
+We thought it would be interesting to build a model to test the relationship between a restaurant's health inspection score and its customer rating on Google.

 ## Objective